In the contemporary world and in casual conversations, ‘ego’ is

 Defense Mechanisms: How the Ego Protects Us

-the ego to decrease anxiety and protect individuals from emotional
+ego to decrease anxiety and protect individuals from emotional distress or

-distress or internal conflict.
-They assist with maintaining mental
+internal conflict.
+They assist with maintaining mental equilibrium however can

-reality.
-For instance, an individual could deny the seriousness of the
+uncomfortable reality.
+For instance, an individual could deny the seriousness

-condition of health to avoid distress.
-Denial acts as a buffer until one
+of the condition of health to avoid distress.
+Denial acts as a buffer until

-the unconscious mind.
-This process prevents these components from
+or emotions into the unconscious mind.
+This process prevents these components

 Ego Development Across the Lifespan